 - PureFiltration system

-First off, there’s the sleek brushed aluminum construction, flame-resistant MOV circuits, and thermally protected outlets.
-The Austere VII also features EMI/RFI filtration called PureFiltration, which provides better clarity for your video and audio devices by insulating the signal from noise and artefacts, such as those caused by power fluctuations.
+There’s the sleek brushed aluminum construction, flame-resistant MOV circuits, and thermally protected outlets.
+The Austere VII also features EMI/RFI filtration called PureFiltration, which provides better clarity for your video and audio devices by insulating the signal from noise and artifacts, such as those caused by power fluctuations.

 If you’re looking for a surge protector with USB charging, Austere has you covered.
-There’s a 45 W USB-C PD port for charging laptops and other smart devices, two more USB-C ports and two USB-A ports as well.
-This makes it probably the best power strip for a laptop if you’re not on a budget, and one of the best surge protectors for USB-powered devices in general.
+There’s a 45 W USB-C PD port for charging laptops and other smart devices, two more USB-C ports, and two USB-A ports as well.
+This makes it probably the best power strip for a laptop if you’re not on a budget and one of the top choices for USB-powered devices in general.

 Finally, unlike most other competitors on the market, the Austere VII comes with a stylish and sturdy woven cable called WovenArmor.
 The only concern here is that the cable is only five feet long, which may be too short for some people.

 A surge protector’s build quality is important.
 In that regard, Austere has got you covered.